BigelowLab/2025-sea-change-semester-R-labs/8_visualizing_change.md

 can be used on any type of data - and we’ll see some examples as we go through the tutorial.

-# Initializing our R Session - CHECK WHAT WE ARE DOING HERE
+# Initializing our R Session

-Let’s start by setting up our R session.
-These are good steps to take at the start of any R session.
+Let’s start by setting up our R session - open a new markdown file and save it in our R lab folder.

-1. Set the working directory/open your RProject:
-    `setwd("/home/Documents/course_1/rlab/Lab_5/")`
-2. Open a new script
-3. Save the new script e.g. `Lab05.R`
-4. Import the libraries we’ll use today
+Import the libraries we’ll use today

 ``` r
 library(ggplot2)